skx/marionette/README.md

 }
 ```

-The difference in these two commands is how often things run:
+The difference in these two approaches is how often things run:

 * In the first case we always run `uptime > /tmp/blah/uptime`
-  * We just make sure that _before_ the directory has been created.
+  * We just make sure that _before_ that the directory has been created.
 * In the second case we run the command only once.
   * We run it only after the directory is created.
+  * Because the directory-creation triggers the notification only when the rule changes (i.e. the directory goes from being "absent" to "present").

 # Primitive Types